-Specify from which DHCPv6-enabled interface a provided domain name should be preferred.
-DNS Proxy When DNS proxy is enabled, system will relay DNS requests to the currently configured DNS server, and reply as a DNS resolver to the client devices on the network. • IP Interface Delete Select this option to delete an existing IP interface.
+User's Manual of G5-0320 and MG5-0320 Managed Switches Specify from which DHCPv6-enabled interface a provided domain name should be preferred.
+DNS Prox ху When DNS proxy is enabled, system will relay DNS requests to the currently configured DNS server, and reply as a DNS resolver to the client devices on the network.
+IP Interface Delete Select this option to delete an existing IP interface.
 VLAN The VLAN associated with the IP interface.
-Only ports in this VLAN will be able to access the IP interface.
+Only ports in this VLAN wil be able to access the IP interface.
 This field is only available for input when creating a new interface.
 IPv4 Enabled Enable the DHCP client by checking this box.
 DHCP Fallback The number of seconds for trying to obtain a DHCP lease.
 Current For DHCP interfaces with an active lease, this column shows the Lease current interface address, as provided by the DHCP server.
 IPv4 Address Provide the IP address of this Managed Switch in dotted decimal notation.
 Mask Length The IPv4 network mask, in number of bits (prefix length).
-Valid values are between 0 and 30 bits for an IPv4 address.
+Valid values 3 are between 0 and 30 bits for an IPv4 address.
 DHCPv6 Enable Enable the DHCPv6 client by checking this box.
-If this option is enabled, the system will configure the IPv6 address of the interface using the DHCPv6 protocol Rapid Enable the DHCPv6 Rapid-Commit option by checking this box.
-If this Commit option is enabled, the DHCPv6 client terminates the waiting process as soon as a Reply message with a Rapid Commit option is received.
+If this option is enable the system will configure the IPv6 address of the interface using the DHCPv6 protocol Rapid Enable the DHCPv6 Rapid-Commit option by checking this box.
+If this Commit option is enabled, the DHCPv6 client terminates the waiting process a soon as a Reply message with a Rapid Commit option is received.
 This option is only manageable when DHCPv6 client is enabled.
 Current For DHCPv6 interface with an active lease, this column shows the Lease interface address provided by the DHCPv6 server IPv6 Address Provide the IP address of this Managed Switch.
-An IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
+An IPv6 address is in IPVO Address 128-bit records represented as eight fields of up to four hexadecimal Marklandh digits with a colon separating each field (:).
 Mask Length The IPv6 network mask, in number of bits (prefix length).
-Valid values are between 1 and 128 bits for an IPv6 address.
+Valid values ID D to .
+Diliti are between 1 and 128 bits for an IPv6 address.
 IP Routes Delete Select this option to delete an existing IP route.
 Network The destination IP network or host address of this route.
-Valid format is dotted decimal notation or a valid IPv6 notation.
-A default route can use Mask Length Gateway the value 0.0.0.0 or IPv6 :: notation.
-The destination IP network or host mask, in number of bits (prefix length).
-The IP address of the IP gateway.
-Valid format is dotted decimal Gateway notation or a valid IPv6 notation.
-Gateway and Network must be of the same type. same type.
+Valid format dotted decimal notation or a valid IPv6 notation.
+A default route can us the value 0.0.0.0 or IPv6 :: notation.
+Mask Len igth The destination IP network or host mask, in number of bits (pref length).
+Gateway The IP address of the IP gateway.
+Valid format is dotted decimal to the IP gateway. notation or a valid IPv6 notation.
+Gateway and Network must be of th same type.

-Next Hop VLAN The VLAN ID (VID) of the specific IPv6 interface associated with the gateway.
+- occ. o manaar or oc occo and moc occo managed ormanes Next Hop VI AN The VLAN ID (VID) of the specific IPv6 interface associated with the gateway.